hello.ml — English frontend let name = "World" def greet(person): return f"Hello, {person}!" for i in range(3): print(greet(name)) class Counter: def __init__(self, start): self.value = start print("Done!")

 Write code in your native tongue.

-A multilingual programming language where you write in English, French, Japanese, Arabic, Hindi, and more — all compiling into a single formal core with one unified execution pipeline.
+A multilingual programming language where you write in English, French, Japanese, Arabic, Hindi, and more — all compiling into one formal core with Python and WAT/WASM execution paths.

 # hello.ml — English frontend let name = "World" def greet(person): return f"Hello, {person}!" for i in range(3): print(greet(name)) class Counter: def __init__(self, start): self.value = start print("Done!")